 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to the income statement during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the statement of profit and loss during the financial period in which they are incurred.